25 Jun Kinkalow Cat Breed Profile

 Unfortunately, there isn’t much information about what happened next in terms of breed development or if Terri Harris continued to refine the litters she produced in the months that followed.
 What I can tell you though is that we’ve been granted an Experimental Breed status by The International Cat Association (TICA) and are also recognized by The Dwarf Cat Association (TDCA).

-Interestingly, I am considered as one of the healthiest felines in the world of cat fancy.
+Interestingly, Kinkalow cats are considered one of the healthiest feline breeds in the world of cat fancy.
 I believe I inherited this attribute from the American Curl side of the family.
 Besides not being as vulnerable to kidney and heart issues compared to other cats, I am also not as prone to genetic defects.

 However, I still need a meticulous brushing at least every week to keep my coat looking beautiful as well as regular visits to the vet, say twice every year, to make sure I stay fit as a fiddle.